 Disney animation seems to go in cycles of boom and bust.
 The golden age that brought Snow White and the Seven Dwarfs (1937), Fantasia (1940), Pinocchio (1940) and Bambi (1942) gave way to the lean Wartime years filled with creatively lesser portmanteau films.
 The studio recovered with post-War classics like Alice in Wonderland (1951), Peter Pan (1953), Lady and the Tramp (1955), Sleeping Beauty (1959) and One Hundred and One Dalmatians (1961) but went into a two decade decline after Walt Disney’s death in 1966 where output trickled to one animated film every 3-4 years.
 The 1990s brought a massive renaissance with works like The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992), The Lion King (1994) and Tarzan (1999) but only a few years later these had given way to a string of creative misfires and oddities such as The Emperor’s New Groove (2000), Treasure Planet (2002), Brother Bear (2003), Home on the Range (2004) and Chicken Little (2005).

-Big Hero 6 comes from Don Hall, previously the co-director of Winnie the Pooh (2011), and Chris Williams, previously the co-director of Bolt.
+Big Hero 6 comes from Don Hall, previously the co-director of Winnie the Pooh (2011) and subsequently of Raya and the Last Dragon (2021) and Strange World (2022), and Chris Williams, previously the co-director of Bolt.
 Both had also worked as writers on various Disney animated films over the last decade.
 Big Hero 6 began after Disney’s purchase of Marvel Entertainment in 2009.
 Don Hall was looking through a catalogue of Marvel properties and came across Big Hero 6, a Marvel title that was originally launched in 1998.
 This concerns the ongoing adventures of a team of Japanese superheroes led by thirteen-year-old boy genius Hiro Takachiho.

 These sections make Big Hero 6 seem a highly promising film, even if they bear next to nothing to do with the comic-book.
-On the other hand, the latter half of the film travels in more traditional areas, becomes something quite different to what the first half has been.
+On the other hand, the latter half of the film travels in more traditional areas and becomes something quite different to the first half.
 Here everything falls into standard superhero movie patterns.
 It’s fun, the action has an exhilaration and the film strikes all the right triumphal bits.
 On the other hand, there is nothing that is too different from any of the other half-dozen superhero films that have been released this year and too much of it slips into a sameness.